soylisK/N-Queens/README.md

 ----------

 Execution time
-Number of Conflicts if there are any
+Number of Conflicts if there are any,
-Board with Queens as array in terminal
+Board with Queens as array in terminal,
 + Create Images with queens on the board

 #Parameterization(check each algorithm's script):